 2. Compliance considerations in the SaaS

-In addition, depending on your location, there are industry-specific laws and regulations for data privacy and protection such a GDPR, PCI-DSS, HIPPA, CCPA and many more.
+In addition, depending on your location, there are industry-specific laws and regulations for data privacy and protection such as GDPR, PCI-DSS, HIPPA, CCPA, and many more.
 Your SaaS vendor, if asked, should be able to provide you documentation about how did they meet the requirements to be compliant with these laws and regulations.

 3. Threat prevention capabilities

 Not a single SaaS platform is completely immune to cyber attacks.
 Therefore, it is important to check whether the SaaS platform has strong security controls implemented and can prevent emerging cyber threats.